 On the "boat" vs. "ship" thing: A boat is something you can lift out of the water and place on the deck of a ship.
-(Except submarines are boats.
+(Except submarines are boats, a tradition dating back to the early submarines, which were invariably tiny enough that they could be placed on the deck of a ship.
 Tenders usually are too, no matter how big they are.)
 And remember, it's not an it, she's a she.
-(Except for if you're Russian.)
+(Except for if you're Russian.
+Or Spanish.)
 Expect to get called on this by hardcore Navy types.

 Under no circumstances confuse this with a Nice Boat... which is something entirely different and more disturbing.
 Though it may depend if you like the boat....

 The Tuatha De Danaan from Full Metal Panic! is a state-of-the-art submarine featuring numerous missile silos, a small air force for land-based operations, and a contingent of the most advanced Humongous Mecha known to mankind.
 It's also a stealth submarine, meaning it has sonar-dampening hull and an ultra-silent magnetohydrodynamic drive.
 If that doesn't scream "cool", I don't know what does.